aleph2c/miros/docs/_sources/recipes.rst.txt

 Creating a One-Shot Event
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 A one-shot event can be used to add some delay between state transitions.
-You can think of them as delayed 'init' signals.
+You can think of them as delayed **init** signals.
 You might want to use a one-shot if you need a system to settle down a bit before transitioning into an inner state.

 Generally speaking, you should cancel your one-shot events as your chart passes control to outer states.
-You don't need to do this, but if you don't your outer states will be hit with one-shot messages that they don't care about and your chart will needlessly search in reaction to these events.
+You don't need to do this, but if you don't your outer states will be hit with one-shot messages that they don't care about and your chart will needlessly search as it reacts to these events.

+It is important to know that if your chart changes state, the event posted to it will look like it come from the outside, even through it has been generated within a given state.
+The construction of any event with the  ``fifo`` or ``lifo`` api behaves like this.

 .. code-block:: python